chainstack/docs/docs/operations/fabric/tools.md

 ### Connect to your peer

-#### Export the organization identity of your network and the peer
+#### Export the organization identity of your network

-1. In the platform UI, navigate to your deployed peer.
+1. On Chainstack, navigate to your [vault](/glossary/vault).
+1. Select your Hyperledger Fabric identity issued by [cryptogen](/glossary/cryptogen).
-1. Next to **Organization identity**, click **Export**.
+1. Click **Export**.

-This will export the peer and the organization certificates and the user in a ZIP archive.
+This will export the organization certificates in a ZIP archive.
 Unarchive the exported file.

-Unarchiving the exported file will create a directory named after your organization's MSP ID.
-For example, `RG-123-456-MSP`.
+Unarchiving the exported file will create a directory named after your organization's identity.
+For example, `id-123-456-7`.

 #### Export the orderer certificate of your network

-1. In the platform UI, navigate to your network.
+1. On Chainstack, navigate to your network.
 1. Select **Service nodes** > **Orderer**.
-1. Click **Export TLS certificate**.
+1. Click **Export**.

+This will export a ZIP with the following files:

+* The orderer certificate container in PEM.
+* The orderer connection profile in JSON.

-This will export the orderer certificate.
-Place the certificate in the directory that was created at the previous step when you unarchived the exported organization identity file.
+Place the PEM certificate container in the directory that was created at the previous step when you unarchived the exported organization identity file.

 #### Run the fabric-tools Docker container